-The memorial is a white-painted obelisk surrounded by post and chain fence.
-The memorial is decorated with a cutout of a digger at rest and a plaque which reads 'Lest We Forget' with a stylised rising sun.
-Two flagpoles are nearby.
+The memorial is a white-painted obelisk, surrounded by post and chain fence.
+The memorial is decorated with a cutout of a digger at rest and a plaque which reads 'Lest we forget' above a stylised rising sun.
+Two flagpoles also are nearby.

 LEST WE FORGET

 William "Cobar" Williams 2496

 Although officially banned from enlisting in World War I,

 many Aboriginal men still signed up and saw active service.